AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/editing-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-18-3a1-3a36.png)

-1. Type in a new name and press **Enter/Return** on your keyboard to confirm the change.
+1. Type in a new name and press **[!UICONTROL Enter/Return]** on your keyboard to confirm the change.

    ![](assets/image2014-9-18-18-3a1-3a53.png)